LukeSmithxyz/mutt-wizard/README.md

 Once you successfully run the script, you should be able to simply run `offlineimap` to start your mail sync (which will be big at first).
 Opening `neomutt`, you should see your mail.

+Note that once you run `offlineimap`, you'll want to reopen the script and select the option to autodetect mailboxes to put the finishing touches and to let you switch from mailbox-to-mailbox in just two key presses.

 ### "Wait?
 The script asks for my passwords?"

 Look at the code.
 The script takes the passwords you give it, encrypts them immediately with your own GPG key, and shreds the leftovers.
-Nothing malicious; it's all there.
+Nothing malicious; it's all there!
 If it makes you comfortable you can even run the script offline at first.

 ## You can help!